Website User Experience Design – Nailing the Foundations

 Side navigation menu

-Usually you will have a side menu for inner pages to allow for easy navigation to other pages that may be related or under the same category.
+Usually, you will have a side menu for inner pages to allow for easy navigation to other pages that may be related or under the same category.
 Many websites are moving away from the side menu due to the rise of mobile browsing.
 Side Menus usually lose their effectiveness on smaller devices since they are usually hidden or collapsed.

 The footer is located at the bottom of the screen, usually overlooked, but still relatively important.
-The primary purpose of the footer is to serve users who have not been able locate the information they need, having scrolled down the page they are on.
+The primary purpose of the footer is to serve users who have not been able to locate the information they need, having scrolled down the page they are on.
 Therefore, you must ensure your footer contains adequate information to help them navigate to the information they need.

 These are usually located at the top left, below the top navigation.
 They allow users to trace back to previous pages.
 The breadcrumbs are organised based on categorisation, so they are mostly used on websites that have a more complicated structure.